THE BEAUTY OF DECAY, an installation

 See here an example of the documentation that is already finished: Silent Secrets

-In London they are placed on the roof of the Unicorn Theatre with a view on The Shard.
-There is a connection with a screen in the theatre.
+In London they were placed on the roof of the Unicorn Theatre with a view on The Shard.
+There was a connection with a screen in the theatre.